edgelesssys/constellation/rfc/external-kms.md

 * The KEK (master secret) never leaves the KMS.
 Unencrypted DEKs only exist temporarily.
 * Auto recovery of a cluster without manual intervention.

-We need to decide whether we can use Hashicorp Vault as a "proxy" that will allow us to support multiple KMSs while only implementing against one API.
+We need to decide on how to implement the KMIP client and what reference KMIP servers we want to implement against in the first iteration.

 ## Details on status quo